-Boost Mobile Wi-Fi Calling Service
+Boost Infinite Wi-Fi Calling Service.
+The feds make us tell you a lot of stuff about our Wi-Fi calling service, so we want to give you context rather than just hit you over the head with the info.
 Our Wi-Fi calling service completes telephone calls using what is called Voice over Internet Protocol ("VoIP") technology.
-VoIP works by connecting a capable Device to a router using a Wi-Fi signal.
+VoIP works by connecting a capable Phone to a router using a Wi-Fi signal.
 It is mainly for use within the United States ("U.S.").
+We know, this is getting technical, but hang in there.
 VoIP telephony is very different from traditional telephone service and has some extra limitations.
-A 911 call you make will usually use our network if it's available - even if a broadband internet connection is also available.
-If our network isn't available for any reason, your Device will use a Wi-Fi signal if available.
+A 911 call you make will usually use our network if it's available - even if a broadband Internet connection is also available.
+If our network isn't available for any reason, your Phone will use a Wi-Fi signal if available.
 We describe some of the limitations when Wi-Fi calling might be limited or might not work below - it's important that you are aware of them before deciding if you'll use Wi-Fi calling.

-Wi-Fi calling services might be available in some countries outside the U.S. but calls to 911 and other international emergency service numbers, such as 112 or 999, WILL NOT work over Wi-Fi, so don't use it for emergency calls if you are outside the U.S.
+Wi-Fi calling services might be available some countries outside the U.S., but calls to 911 and other international emergency service numbers, such as 112 or 999, WILL NOT work over Wi-Fi, so don't use it for emergency calls if you are outside the U.S.